 This drop-down menu allows you to specify the RAID level.
-An array is a collection of physical disks that will be seen as one virtual drive by your Operating System (OS).
+An array is a collection of physical disks that will be one virtual drive by your Operating System (OS).

-The SSD7202 is capable of creating the following array types:
+The SSD7202 is capable of creating the following types of arrays: